English

 Advantages of InfiniBand in High-Performance Computing Networks

-The continuous evolution of data communication, internet technology, and visual presentation relies on advancements in computing power, storage capacity, and network efficiency.
-In this landscape, the InfiniBand network emerges as a pivotal player, offering high-bandwidth network services, low latency, and reduced consumption of computing resources by offloading protocol processing and data movement from the CPU to the interconnection.
-These unique advantages position InfiniBand as an ideal solution for HPC data centers, driving significant performance improvements across diverse applications such as Web 2.0, cloud computing, big data, financial services, virtualized data centers, and storage applications.
+As data communication, internet technology, and visual media evolve, the demand for greater computing power, storage capacity, and network efficiency has never been higher.
+InfiniBand stands out in this landscape, offering high-bandwidth network services, low latency, and the ability to offload protocol processing from the CPU, making it an ideal choice for high-performance computing (HPC) data centers.
+This capability leads to significant performance gains across various applications, including Web 2.0, cloud computing, big data, financial services, virtualized data centers, and storage solutions.

-In the realm of speed, InfiniBand has not only kept pace with Ethernet 100G but has surged ahead, now providing options ranging from 100G/200G to 400G/800G InfiniBand switches that align seamlessly with the high-performance requirements of HPC architecture.
-The combination of high bandwidth, speed, and low latency in InfiniBand switches contributes to heightened server efficiency and application productivity.
+InfiniBand not only matches the speed of Ethernet at 100G but surpasses it, offering switches that range from 100G/200G to 400G/800G, meeting the rigorous demands of HPC architecture.
+This combination of high bandwidth, speed, and low latency enhances server efficiency and boosts application productivity.

-FS, recognizing the importance of high-performance computing, offers InfiniBand products built with Quantum InfiniBand switch devices.
-These products support non-blocking bandwidth up to 16Tb/s and boast port-to-port delays lower than 130ns, ensuring high availability and multi-service support for HPC data centers.
-While Ethernet networks remain a viable option for data transmission by distributing workloads across multiple devices, FS provides a range of multiple-speed Ethernet switches to assist in constructing versatile and efficient networks.
+Recognizing the critical role of high-performance computing, FS offers InfiniBand products powered by Quantum InfiniBand switch devices.
+These solutions deliver non-blocking bandwidth up to 16Tb/s and port-to-port delays under 130ns, ensuring high availability and multi-service support for HPC data centers.
+While Ethernet remains a viable option for distributing workloads across devices, FS’s multi-speed Ethernet switches provide the flexibility needed to build versatile and efficient networks.

 Choosing the Right Network